nmsa/tma-framework-a/analyzer/README.md

 	mvn clean install

-2) Run the following command to initialize the two containers (Analyzer and Dashboard):
+2) Run the following command to initialize the Analyzer container:

 	Notes: